Top 10 Saddest Deaths in Marvel Movies

 Ummm, this should be number one.
 It makes me cry to think about, but maybe that's just because I'm a huge Loki stan.
 But I laughed when I saw Odin's death was listed before Loki's, like Odin was a jerk.

-Quicksilver (Avengers: Age of Ultron) Quicksilver is a fictional superhero appearing in American comic books published by Marvel Comics.
-The character first appeared in the comic book X-Men #4 and was created by Stan Lee and Jack Kirby.
+Quicksilver is a fictional superhero appearing in comic books published by Marvel Comics.
+The character first appeared in X-Men #4 in 1964.
+Quicksilver was created by writer Stan Lee and artist Jack Kirby and is known for his superhuman speed.

 He was my favorite character along with Scarlet Witch.
 It made me so sad watching Wanda react and watching Pietro die.
 It will always be the saddest death. ):